2023 Africa Cup of Nations Group B: Matches

-All times are local, GMT (UTC±0).
+All times are entirely local, GMT (UTC±0).

 Egypt vs Mozambique

 Egypt and Mozambique met for the sixth time, and this was also the fourth time both nations met in the Africa Cup of Nations.
 In the previous three meetings (1986, 1998 and 2010), Egypt won those respective matches 2-0.
 In addition, Egypt won both matches during the second round of the 2014 FIFA World Cup qualification.

 Mostafa Mohamed got Egypt off to a dream start in the second minute with a thunderous shot after a missed opportunity by Mohamed Salah.
 However, Mozambique staged a strong fightback in the second half, first with Witi heading home in the 55th minute from a brilliant pinpoint cross by Domingos Macandza, before three minutes later Clésio put on a stunning turn of pace before slotting into the net.
 Nonetheless, Mozambique were cruelly denied a historic win by a foul from Macandza on Salah, and Salah converted the penalty off the left post for a draw in the seventh minute of added time.